TIME TRAVEL POLICE CORRUPTION

 October 26, 2617

-What was probably the nicest house on his particular cul de sac, the largest house with the shiniest gate, received a long look from its owner; forty-something fuel company exec Norman Bardsley as he wrapped his tired, shaky hands around the bars of the gate.
+What was probably the nicest house on his particular cul de sac, the largest house with the shiniest gate, received a long look from its owner; forty-something fuel company exec Norman Bardsley wrapped his tired, shaky hands around the bars of the gate.
 There had been a power outage about twenty minutes prior.
 It would be resolved in another fifteen, so Norman had to move fast.
-He slid the gate open just enough for himself to slide into the yard, trudging up a steep grass hill towards the colorless, Gothic-looking house on top.
+He slid the gate open just enough for himself to slide into the yard, trudging up a steep grassy hill towards the colorless gothic-looking house on top.

 It was early enough in the morning that most of Norman’s neighbors were asleep, resting up before their alarm clocks, maids, and butlers woke them to start their respective workdays.
-So, they didn’t pay any mind to their neighbor, who was sneaking onto his own property after what appeared to be a rough night.
-His hair was sticking straight up and in four different directions.
-He was unshaven and he was wearing a trench coat that encircled dirty jeans, and sneakers.
-All these things were quite uncharacteristic of this normally well-dressed businessman; a man who never even slept in pajamas that had not been meticulously ironed by his servants.
+So they didn’t pay any mind to their neighbor who was sneaking onto his own property after what appeared to be a rough night.
+His hair was sticking straight up in four different directions.
+He was unshaven and wearing a trench coat that encircled dirty jeans and sneakers.
+All these things were quite uncharacteristic of this normally well-dressed businessman, a man who never even slept in pajamas that had not been meticulously ironed by his servants.

-The security robots, the artificial intelligence that monitored the security systems on the property were off-line, thanks to the power outage.
-They would not realize something that would seem obvious and alarming to a human security guard.
-Norman Bardsley was walking up the driveway, but Norman Bardsley was also asleep in his bed, snoring away in his expensive, pressed, silk pajamas as always.
+The security robots, the artificial intelligence that monitored the security systems on the property, were off-line thanks to the power outage.
+They would not realize what would seem obvious and alarming to a human security guard.
+Norman Bardsley was walking up the driveway, but Norman Bardsley was also asleep in his bed snoring away in his expensive, pressed, silk pajamas as always.

 The more-disheveled version of Norman entered his own house by jimmying open the door with his key card.
 He knew where he had to go and what he had to do and how quickly and quietly he would have to do it.
-His dog, Krypta, alarmed by what seemed to be an intruder in the house, barley barked as Norman greeted her in a voice familiar to the loyal Jack Russell Terrier.
-He dropped a chew toy that the dog was sure to be occupied with for the next few minutes.
+His dog, Krypta, alarmed by what sounded like an intruder in the house, barely barked as Norman greeted her in a voice familiar to the loyal Jack Russell Terrier.
+He dropped a chew toy that she was sure to be occupied with for the next few minutes.